Freshen any room & the air in your home this Spring with these Best Indoor Hanging Houseplants that are easy to care for.

 As winter moves on out and we anxiously await the full arrival of Spring, many of us are getting the urge to get more houseplants!
 Spring is the perfect time to start planing hanging basket plants!
 Your hanging houseplants will elevate your home or office space while adding that greenery you’ve been missing all winter!

 Some of my favorite houseplants are perfect for indoor hanging plants.
-My recommendations for 5 Best Easy Indoor Hanging Plants includes the Spider Plant, Wandering Jew (I love the pink ones), Petunias, Nasturtiums, Stonecrop Sefum Angelina, & the Silver Philodendron.
+My recommendations for 5 Best Easy Indoor Hanging Plants includes the Spider Plant, Spiderwort or Wandering Jew (I love the pink ones), Petunias, Nasturtiums, Stonecrop Sefum Angelina, & the Silver Philodendron.
 If you scroll to the bottom I have included links to purchase along with an image of each easy indoor hanging plant.